GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

     ---
     ```
 ``````

-The Video below shows the process for setting up the folder for december 2023.

 ## Step 3: Open the project in QGIS and load the model in the QGIS Model Designer